seriesnext/seriesnext/documents/term-sheet.md

 Board of Directors
 ------------------

-_{number of common directors}_ directors elected by holders of a majority of common stock, _{number of Series Next directors}_ elected by holders of a majority of Series Next and _{number of mutual directors}_ elected by mutual consent.
+_{number of common directors}_ directors elected by holders of a majority of common stock, _{number of Series Next directors}_ elected by holders of a majority of Series Next, and _{number of mutual directors}_ elected by mutual consent.

 Expenses
 --------